-How can a church in transition find, attract and hire an outstanding senior minister?
+How can a church in transition find, attract, and hire an outstanding pulpit minister?
 Interim Ministry Partners has developed a detailed process designed to bring a great church together with a great minister.

 Many churches adopt search processes from the business world in their search for ministry staff.
 They run ads, review resumes, check references, and then invite the top several candidates to spend a weekend with them and preach on Sunday.
 This process has numerous drawbacks: